shruthiyk/Computer-Systems/Lab1/TerminalOverview/README.md

 http://www.learn-c.org/

+## More resources to help

+- If you are not comfortable with compiling, take a look at this resource: https://www.cs.fsu.edu/~myers/howto/g++compiling.txt
+- Hackerrank has an excellent series of shell tutorials here: https://www.hackerrank.com/domains/shell/bash
+  - I highly recommend going through them if you are not comfortable with the shell.

 ## Deliverable

 * Copy and Paste the output of you running several terminal commands above into a file called "output" (no capitalization, no file extension, exactly as named.)
 * Create a file called 'main.c' in your respository.
 This program should take a user specified input for a 'starting' integer and a 'ending' integer and count from the start to the stop and then exit.